Eliza Sheffield: Hot-air treatment

 Sheffield had an interest in medical treatments from an early age and at times pondered her own ideas for treatments.
 In 1893, she heard that the engineer Thomas Henry Rees had taken a patent for the use of hot dry air for several medical issues, an idea she herself had also come up with.
 The two got into contact and together they took a patent for "An Improved Medical Dry Bath for Applying Superheated Steam or Gases and Medicines in Vapour to the Human Body".
-Soon after taking this patent, another engineer became involved in the project, Lewis A. Tallerman.
+Soon after taking this patent, another investor became involved in the project, Lewis A. Tallerman.

 Sheffield and Tallerman, who were supposedly "very friendly", together took a patent in Victoria, Australia in 1894.
 The developed version of their treatment became known as the "Tallerman–Sheffield hot-air treatment" and received scholarly interest, being publicised in the medical journal The Lancet.
 The patented "Tallerman–Sheffield Hot-Air Treatment of Disease" was used to treat joint problems and rheumatism through hot dry air baths (essentially "baking" the patient); the technique was tested successfully at St Bartholomew's Hospital in London in 1894 and quickly began being used in other hospitals in the city as well as internationally in cities such as Paris, Berlin, Baden-Baden and Philadelphia.
 They ensured that the treatment would be available for free so that poor people would have access to it.

 In 1900, the three partners began to feud over various legal disputes.
-Rees and Tallerman were in contrast to Sheffield experienced businessmen; Sheffield appears to not have been able to adequately protect her interests in regard to the treatment and she was ultimately left out entirely.
-Shortly thereafter, Rees and Tallerman together set up Tallerman Institutes.
-Tallerman later worked tirelessly to expunge Sheffield's name and financial association from Tallerman Institutes's hot-air treatment.
+Rees was bought out by Tallerman for a pittance and he also sought to oust Sheffield from the business resulting an acrimonious exchange of letters in the press; Sheffield appears to not have been able to adequately protect her interests in regard to the treatment and she was ultimately sidelined deriving little profit from the venture.
+Tallerman worked tirelessly to expunge Sheffield's name and financial association from Tallerman Institutes's hot-air treatment.
 Sheffield maintained an interest in the medical field for the rest of her life and remained proud of her contribution to the hot-air treatment.
 In a census from 1911 her occupation was listed as "medical" and the national ID Card register of 1939 described her as the "inventor of medical dry air baths and pads".